Moesif/moesifapi-nodejs/README.md

 });
 ```

-## Update a Single Company

-Create or update a company profile in Moesif.
-The metadata field can be any company demographic or other info you want to store.
+The `metadata` field can contain any customer demographic or other info you want to store.
+MOesif only requires the `userId` field.

-Only the `company_id` field is required.
-For details, visit the [Node.js API Reference](https://www.moesif.com/docs/api?javascript--nodejs#update-a-company).
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif Node.js API reference](https://www.moesif.com/docs/api?javascript--nodejs#update-users-in-batch).

+### Update a Single Company
+To update a single [company](https://www.moesif.com/docs/getting-started/companies/), use the `updateCompany()` function.

 ```javascript
 var moesifapi = require('moesifapi');